Members have the right to:

 Personal Rights

-• Be treated with respect for your privacy and dignity.
+• Be treated with respect and consideration for your privacy and dignity.

 • Have your medical records kept private, except when permitted by law or with your approval.